Prelf1992/mlops-template-repository/README.md

 * Commit 281: Style: Add tests for algorithm to align with standards. at 2025-08-19 11:27:13
 * Commit 282: Refactor: Add tests for utility for better maintainability. at 2025-08-19 14:25:31
 * Commit 283: Perf: Fix bug in UI to support new requirements. at 2025-08-20 15:26:50
+* Commit 284: Refactor: Optimize performance of database for faster execution. at 2025-08-21 17:25:24